Certified Nursing Assistant (CNA) Certification

 Will I have to renew my certification every year?

-Yes, you will have to renew your certification every year.
+You will have to renew your certification every two years.
 Follow the link below and scroll down to Registry Services.
 You will find instructions to complete the online renewal process or you may choose to print out the form and send it in the mail.
 You will need to have handy, your CNA license.
 For additional information, call the customer service center at 1-800-818-8917 or visit https://www.prometric.com/en-us/clients/Nurseaide/Pages/AR.aspx

 I'm moving from another state.
 How do I transfer my CNA certificate?

 You will have to file for reciprocity.
 Start by calling the Office of Long Term Care at 501-682-1807 to obtain a copy of DMS-798, Exemption/Reciprocity Request Form.
 Complete the form and submit it to the Office of Long Term Care, along with a copy of your certificate from the state you are moving from.
 The OLTC will contact other states to verify your status on other state registries before transferring your certification through reciprocity.
 Call one of our offices for more information.